HVML/PurC/README.md

 ### Run an HVML app in mutiple runners

 PurC supports to run an app in multiple runners.
+Here one `runner` is one thread in the `purc` process.

-For this purpose, you should prepare a JSON file or an eJSON file which defines the app, the runners, and the initial HVML programs to run as coroutines in different runners.
+For this purpose, you can prepare a JSON file or an eJSON file which defines the app, the runners,
+    and the initial HVML programs to run as coroutines in different runners.

+The following is a sample:

 ```json
 {